Our Natural Raw Materials

 Our approach applies to 100% of palm oil sourced directly - Crude Palm Oil (CPO) and Palm Kernel Oil (PKO) in our fats blends, soap noodles and palm derived surfactants volumes.
 Our palm oil programme comprises of a combination of direct supply chain activity including traceability exercises, satellite monitoring and supplier engagement, alongside collaboration with industry groups and NGO partners to progress industry level challenges that we cannot address alone.

 Our approach enables us to monitor compliance in our supply chain to our No Deforestation, No Peat, and No Exploitation (NDPE) commitment, and our progress towards achieving this commitment for fats blends by 2025, and palm derivatives by 2030.
-Progress against planned targets is reviewed annually with procurement, and updated as necessary, ensuring we have the resources in place to deliver these commitments.

 We comply with the RSPO Shared Responsibility (SR) requirements as disclosed in our MyRSPO profile which we update annually.